Intuitio-OU/VehicleCategorizer/README.md

 here are the purposes and pros and cons of each used library (some libraries may not be used by the end but keep out of convenience of knowledge)

+To utilize the vehicle api, generate a dataset in their format that their api banks off of (Make, Model, Year, Trim, Style)

 - BeatifulSoup from bs4 library which is a fast and flexible parser for being able to access data from html and xml documents (this is probably what's going to be doing most of the heav lifting)
 - url open from urllib2/urllib to form client page